International Center Emergency Fund

 Students requesting emergency funding should complete the International Student Emergency Fund Application with supporting documentation.
 Staff will follow up with applicants to confirm receipt of their materials.
 If materials are missing from your application, this can delay processing time.

-Application review cycles are on the 1st and 15th of each month (or closest business day after).
-A committee will review your application materials and applicants will generally be notified as soon as possible (typically 5-10 business days).
+A committee will review your application materials on the 1st and 15th of each month (or the closest business day after) during the fall and winter semesters.
+Applicants will typically be notified within 10 business days following the start of the review process.
 The process may be delayed if additional information is needed for review.
 If your application is approved for support, it will generally take a couple of weeks for the funds to be disbursed via your student account.

 The number of students who can be supported by the International Center’s emergency fund sources is subject to the availability of funds contributed by donors of the University.
 This fund is not a scholarship and does not support expenses of tuition/fees.
 It is designed to assist students through unanticipated emergencies when other funding sources are not available.